 The Real Estate Board of Erie had formed their own Multiple Listing System in the early 1950's.
 Later when the National Association of REALTORS® developed and offered a licensing agreement for the use of their MLS Service Mark, the Board signed the agreement on June 10, 1974.

-In the early days, the Board was totally run by volunteers and has since grown to 3 full time employees that service over 600 members.
+In the early days, the Board was totally run by volunteers.
+Now a small staff of employees services over 600 members.